Michael Jackson: “King Of Pop” Style

 What most of us think of as the “Michael Jackson” style came to fruition when the album “Thriller” shot to the top of the billboard charts.
 His signature red leather jacket with its zippered details, tight fitting parachute pants, and a single white sequined glove encompassed the look of the 1980’s.
 His hair was styled in collar length, Jerry curls and he was frequently seen in mirrored aviator sunglasses.
-While most of us would probably avoid wearing all elements of this look these days, a nod to Michael Jackson’s style can be achieved by donning a cool pair of aviator specs and a custom leather jacket.
+While most of us would probably avoid wearing all elements of this look these days, a nod to Michael Jackson’s style can be achieved by donning a cool pair of aviator specs and a leather jacket.
 Who doesn’t want to look a little like Michael Jackson when they are belting out Billie Jean at the local karaoke bar?

 When thinking of Michael’s fashion in 90s, what usually come to mind are his edgy, theatrical costumes he wore on performances.
 Forgotten are his fine, sophisticated suits and ensembles he was wearing those years.
 He always strived to look neat and sophisticated.
 Michael was never caught by the trends and popular fads of the moment.
 His fashion sense was composed of classic styles, with addition of his own touches like his trademark armbands and other military inspired accessories.

 In the last several years, Jackson’s cutting edge fashion has taken a backseat to his drastic plastic surgery and his controversial lifestyle.
 While defending himself against charges of child molestation, crowds of reporters and fans gathered at the court house to capture a glimpse of what Michael was wearing each day.
 And they had what to see.
 Michael Jackson never wore the same thing twice for his courtroom appearances and clothes were made each day, his designers have revealed.
 He tended to favor an unusual array of greatly tailored suits with pinned brass medals, and brightly colored vests leaving a very strong impression.
 Once again he declined to “fit in”.
 Instead he was sticking to himself – superstar he really is.
-He even appeared before the judge one day wearing pajamas.
+He even appeared before the judge one day wearing pyjamas.